McCoy1701/McCoy1701.github.io/README.md

 <img src='./project_pictures/Jakestering_example_00.png'>

-It works by mapping a block of memory to the address $20200000 which is the start of the GPIO registers.
+It works by mapping a block of memory starting from the address $20200000 which is the start of the GPIO registers.

 `gpioMap = mmap( NULL, BLOCK_SIZE, PROT_READ|PROT_WRITE, MAP_SHARED, memFd, GPIO_BASE );`

-Then it sets an index into this map.
+Then, *gpio* is used as an index into this map.

 `gpio = ( volatile unsigned* )gpioMap;`